caroline710/big-data-final/README.md

 In this project, we scraped approximately 100,000 tweets from both the United States and European Union and analyzed sentiment separately to understand the nuances of public opinion in two different geopolitical regions.

+**Scraping our Data:**

-**Data:** (Vibha) TWScrape uses the Twitter API to scrape search results; we used it to acquire Tweets with the keywords 'Greta Thunberg' and 'climate change' across 2018, 2019, and 2020.
+For our data we used TWScrape to scrape search results; we used it to acquire Tweets with the keyword 'climate change' across 2018, 2019, and 2020.
+Twscrape is a python library created in May 2023, and it utilizes Twitter's API to interact with their platform and retrieve the desired data.
+We had to create a Twitter account to get valid API credentials.
+We managed to achieve the following-

+1. We managed to scrape 500-800 tweets for 10 randomly selected days/months between 2018-2020.
+2. Our search query was "climate change".
+We debated using other key words like "Greta Thunberg" since it would result in tweets related to her political image and would affect the focus of our sentiment analysis away from climate change.
+We also realize that this limited our tweets from other languages and countries in the EU where English is not very widespread.

 **Method:**
 *VADER* (Vibha)